 Congaree National Park Is One of South Carolina's Hidden Gems

 Ask any national park enthusiast, and they'll tell you the same thing—there's nothing like a hidden gem.
-While there's no denying the majesty that made Yosemite or Yellowstone household names, there's a unique allure to stumbling upon one of our nation's lesser known wonders and not seeing any other visitors for miles.
+While there's no denying the majesty that made Yosemite or Yellowstone household names, there's a unique allure and seclusion that comes with spending time in a lesser-known natural wonder.
+You just might not see any other visitors for miles.

 Though incredibly close by—just 18 miles from Columbia, South Carolina—Congaree National Park has managed to stay under the radar since its national park designation in 2003.
 One step inside the nearly 27,000-acre park and visitors are transported much further back in time.
 Here, Spanish moss drapes from bald cypresses in the largest expanse of old-growth hardwoods in the United States.
 The vast floodplain is covered by a towering canopy of ancient pines, elms, oaks, hickories, maples, and cypresses more than 100 feet tall–higher than the Amazon rainforest.

 The trees alone inspire a sense of tranquility, but the land's biodiversity keeps things interesting.
 Woodpeckers swiftly knock on hardwoods while river otters play among the water by day.
 At night, rangers lead "owl prowls" for visitors hoping to hear barred owls and spot bioluminescent fungi growing on the great cypresses.
 In fall and spring, avid bird watchers flock to the park for a glimpse at the area's world-renowned migrations.
 Early summer brings its own magic too: The park is one of the few places in the South where you can witness synchronous fireflies.
 During the two-week show, the bugs light up the sky simultaneously in patterns that feel downright practiced.

 Hit the Trails